-Vitamin E oil is a powerful antioxidant that is useful for many ailments, including sore or cracked paw pads.
+Yes, you can put Vitamin E oil on your dog's feet or nose.
+It is a powerful antioxidant that is useful for many ailments, including sore or cracked paw pads.
 It can be applied directly to your dog’s feet or nose to help soothe and protect.
 Note that the effects of Vitamin E whether it's pure or diluted in a balm are similar.
 For the best results, try to keep your dog from licking it until it has absorbed into the skin so that it has time to get into action.

 Can I put coconut oil on my dog’s paws or skin?

 Coconut oil has anti-inflammatory, healing, and moisturizing properties.
 It can be used to soothe and moisturize paw pads and noses.
 Try to keep your dog from licking it until it has been absorbed in order to get the best experience.
 Also, if your dog happens to consume moderate to large amounts of coconut oil, it may cause some digestive upset like vomiting and diarrhea.

 For those dogs that don’t mind harsh or hot weather or that love to run and play on the gravel or rocks, there’s no better friend to them (besides you!) than a good quality paw balm.

 Paw balms can help protect your dog’s paw pads from temperature extremes and heal soreness and cracking so that they can continue to do what they do best-follow you no matter where the journey takes them.

 Want to be a better dog owner in 5mins?